cwoe/api-gateway-url-shortening/readme.md

+## Description:

 This is URL Shortener using multiple AWS Services (S3, Lambda, API Gateway).

+Links are send as parameters of GET requests to API Gateway.

+The API Gateway uses Lambda Proxy to forward the request to Lambda.

+The Lambda Function creates a unique ID, creates a .html file in a S3 Bucket and return the url of the file.

+The S3 Bucket allows puclic-read for all documents.

 You can find a live version here: [https://cwoellner.com/urlshortener/](https://cwoellner.com/urlshortener/)